aristanetworks/atd-public/topologies/datacenter/labguides/source/cvp_cc.rst

 8. Create a new Change Control by clicking the '+ Create Change Control' in the top right.

 9. This screen will show pending tasks that will be associated with a Change Control(CC).
-Select all pending Tasks and click '+ Create Change Control with 4 Tasks'.
+Select all pending Tasks.

 10. First, we need to give the Change Control a name.
 Click the pencil on the top right to edit the CC name.
 Name it 'Add_Loopbacks_CC' and hit Enter.

-11. Next we will need to change the root stage to 'Serial' execution.
+Click '+ Create Change Control with 4 Tasks'

-12. Then we will create 3 new child stages.
+11. Next we will create 3 new child stages.
 Click the '+' on the right side of the screen three times in order to create 3 new stages.

-13. Rename the top and bottom stages to 'Before Snapshot' and 'After Snapshot' respectively by clicking the Pencil icon.
+12. Rename the top and bottom stages to 'Before Snapshot' and 'After Snapshot' respectively by clicking the Pencil icon.
 Name the middle stage 'Configuration Changes'.

-14. Next we can select a Snapshot template that we want to run before and after the change.
+13. Next we can select a Snapshot template that we want to run before and after the change.
 Select the 'Before Snapshot' stage and click 'Add Actions' under the right side menu.

-15. Under 'Select action', select 'Snapshot -> Validate_Routing'  and 'leaf1', 'leaf2', 'leaf3', and 'leaf4' under 'Select devices to run on', then click 'Add to change control'.
+14. Under 'Select action', select 'Snapshot -> Validate_Routing'  and 'leaf1', 'leaf2', 'leaf3', and 'leaf4' under 'Select devices to run on', then click 'Add to change control'.

-16. Now click and drag each of the four leaf switch tasks to the 'Configuration Changes' task.
+15. Now click and drag each of the four leaf switch tasks to the 'Configuration Changes' task.

-17. Repeat step 15, but select 'After Snapshot'.
+16. Repeat step 15, but select 'After Snapshot'.
 We should now have 2 stages that will take a before and after snapshot of the devices being changed.

 A few notes about Change Control:
     a.
 Each Task can be assigned to different stages if wanted.
 Health checks can be performed in stages before the next stage executes.
     b.
 The order of Task execution can be specified if there are dependencies.
 This is done by clicking the tasks and selecting the option in the drop-down menu.
+    c.
+Each stage can be executed in ‘Series’ or ‘Parallel’ by selecting the action in the drop-down menu.
+    d.
+Check the 'Execute Immediatelly' option for a faster change execution.

 |

-18. For this lab, we now want to execute the CC.
+17. For this lab, we now want to execute the CC.
 First a review and approval will need to take place.
 Select 'Review and Approve'.
 Here we can view all of the changes for the tasks, snapshots to be taken, and any other information relative to the change control in order to approve it.

-19. Once changes have been reviewed, we can click 'Approve' in the bottom right.
+18. Once changes have been reviewed, we can click 'Approve' in the bottom right.

-20. Once the change has been approved, we should now have a button that says 'Execute Change Control' in the top right corner.
+19. Once the change has been approved, we should now have a button that says 'Execute Change Control' in the top right corner.
 Click this to execute the changes.

-21. We will now be prompted with with a confirmation.
+20. We will now be prompted with with a confirmation.
 Click 'Execute' to confirm the CC execution.

-22. While the CC executes, we can see the progress of each task as it is executed.
+21. While the CC executes, we can see the progress of each task as it is executed.

 |